MissAllSunday/Breeze/README.txt

 [size=12pt][color=purple]Changelog[/color][/size]

 [code]
+1.0.11 April 15, 2017
+- Add Turkish and Portuguese_Brazilian translations
+- Normalize and schemaless the support url
+- Remove the "live from the support site" rss box

 1.0.10 May 24, 2016
 - Update atwho and caret, use min versions.
 - Add support for Ohara youtube mod.